AndrejaZrnovic/letsback/README.md

-# Final project - august 2020
+# Final project - august 2020 / Backend

+### This project consists of both frontend and backend part, so it was combined as one idea.
+* Backend was made with PHP and SQL.

 ### Instructions for the Backend part - WBD5100: